mkazhdan/TextureSignalProcessing/README.md

 </dd>

 </dd><dt>[<b>--minor</B>]</dt>
-<dd> If enabled, this flag specifies that the directions of minimal principal curvature should be used to define the vector field (instead of the default maximal principal curvature directions).
+<dd> If enabled, this flag specifies that the directions of minimal principal curvature should be used to define the vector-field (instead of the default maximal principal curvature directions).
 </dd>

 </dd><dt>[<b>--useDirectSolver</B>]</dt>